tudocomp/tudocomp/docs/Documentation.md

   interface
 - Implementing unit tests
 - Adding basic time and memory statistics tracking
-- Adding runtime options  select different behavior
+- Adding options to select different behavior
-- Adding compile time (template) options to your code to select different behaviors that should not be selected at runtime due to performance reasons.
+- Making a compressor modular by using sub algorithms and templated options
-- Registering a compressor in the driver registry
+- Registering a compressor in the registry
-- Using the `tudocomp_driver` command line tool with the newly implemented compressor
+- Using the `tudocomp_driver` command-line application with the newly implemented compressor
 - Using the `compare_tool` for benchmarking the compressor against other compressors for different inputs

 You may also refer to an [UML overview](#uml-type-overview) of the framework.